ITF Officiating provides comprehensive training for those who want to become certified Chair Umpires, Chief Umpires and Referees.

 ITF White Badge Schools are taught and examined in English only.
 They are held all over the world quite frequently and are taught by professional officials.

 ITF White Badge Schools may consist of three (3) modules, namely Chair Umpire, Chief Umpire and Referee, spread over five (5) days.
 Some schools may only have one module, while others may have three.

 Successful officials will be certified as a White Badge Chair Umpire, a White Badge Chief Umpire and/or a White Badge Referee according to modules completed and passed.

-International Officiating Schools are intended for officials with proven ability and experience of working at professional level tournaments (i.e. ITF Pro Circuit, ATP and WTA tournaments, Davis Cup, Fed Cup).
+International Officiating Schools are intended for officials with proven ability and experience of working at professional level tournaments (i.e. ITF World Tennis Tours, ATP and WTA tournaments, Davis Cup, Billie Jean King Cup).
 A good level of experience is required from those willing to apply for the School.

 ITF International Schools are organised in cooperation with all governing bodies.
 Tutors from the ATP, the WTA and the Grand Slam tournaments teach and examine the attendees.
 International Schools are taught in English only.
 They are held once or twice a year in different regions.